74Thirsty/shopsaavy/README.md

    npm run dev
    ```
    The script starts the Express API on port 5000 and the Vite dev server on port 5173 with API requests proxied to the backend.
+   If port `5000` is already taken locally, the server logs a clear message and exits—set the `PORT` variable in `.env` to any
+   open port and restart the command.
 4. **Build for production**
    ```bash
    npm run build